Online Metric Matching: Beyond the Worst Case: Introduction

-\paragraph{Additional results.} As alluded to previously, we generalize the $O(\log n)$ competitive ratio of the algorithm by \cite{DBLP:conf/icalp/GuptaL12} for doubling metrics with adversarial servers and requests from balanced markets to unbalanced markets.
-This is achieved based on the observation that every greedy algorithm with a tie-breaking rule satisfying certain properties admits the same competitive ratio in balanced and unbalanced markets (\prettyref{thm:greedy-bal-to-unbal}).
-As a by-product, we similarly show that the $O(\log^3 n)$ competitive ratio of the algorithm by \cite{DBLP:conf/soda/MeyersonNP06} in balanced markets with servers and requests adversarially located in an arbitrary metric is retained in unbalanced markets (\prettyref{cor:adv-arbi-metric}).
-We remark here that all prior results for adversarial servers and requests are established in balanced markets, and it is not immediate whether they can be carried over to unbalanced markets.
+We turn to our results for the adversarial setting without predictions.
+As alluded to previously, we generalize the $O(\log n)$ competitive ratio of the algorithm by \cite{DBLP:conf/icalp/GuptaL12} for doubling metrics from balanced markets to unbalanced markets.
+This is achieved based on the more general result that every greedy algorithm with a tie-breaking rule satisfying certain properties admits the same competitive ratio in balanced and unbalanced markets (\Cref{thm:greedy-bal-to-unbal}).
+As a by-product, we also show that the $O(\log^3 n)$-competitive algorithm by \cite{DBLP:conf/soda/MeyersonNP06} for balanced markets with general metrics retains its competitive ratio in unbalanced markets (\Cref{cor:adv-arbi-metric}).
+We remark here that all prior results in the adversarial setting are established in balanced markets, and it is not immediate whether they can be carried over to unbalanced markets.

-Moreover, in Appendix~\ref{sec:general-cost}, we extend our reduction to the case where cost functions only \emph{approximately} satisfy the triangle inequality.
-Specifically, we say that a cost function $\delta$ satisfies the \emph{$\eta$-approximate triangle inequality} for $\eta > 0$ if for all $x, y, z$, we have $\delta(x, z) \leq \eta \cdot (\delta(x, y) + \delta(y, z))$.
-To showcase the generality of our approach, we show that combining our generalized reduction with the $\mathsf{SOAR}$ algorithm leads to positive results for $[0, 1]^d$ with cost function $\norm{\cdot}_2^p$ for some $p \geq 1$.

-Finally, in Appendix~\ref{sec:tree}, we show that combining our reduction with the $\mathsf{SOAR}$ algorithm gives an alternative $O(1)$-competitive algorithm in balanced markets with tree metrics and general distributions (\prettyref{thm:uni-metric-adv}), recovering the result by \cite{DBLP:conf/icalp/GuptaGPW19}.